nalenz/got.predictions/README.md

   - Out of 448 characters which have at least the birth date associated with them, 285 are alive and 163 (i.e. also have a death date).
   - This dataset is way too small for machine learning.
 Although accuracy reached almost 100% during training, the network did not generalize to the alive characters, as illogical output values appeared.
   - The main problem was that a character's age of death was predicted.
 Thus, no boundary was given that would limit this prediction to be _after_ the current year and a lot of death ages of alive characters were predicted that were before the current year.

+### Version 2 (15.03.2019)

+- Type: neural network
+- Architecture: fully connected layers, 1199 input values --> 200 ReLU neurons --> 100 ReLU-activated neurons --> 1 sigmoid-activated output neuron
+- Input data
+  - dimensions 0 and 1: see version 1
+  - numAges (97) dimensions: one-hot vector for the current age of the character
+  - numBooks + numHouses + numLocations + numTitles dimensions: see version 1
+- Output data
+  - one value corresponding to the probability that the character is dead by that age
+- Summary
+  - It's now possible to see changes in the percentage likelihood of death over the years.
+These predictions may be plotted to correspond to the future seasons.
+  - There is one input vector for each possible age for each character, leading to 15974 vectors in total.
+  - The predicted output for those characters makes sense, sometimes trends are visible (e.g. increasing or decreasing PLOD over time).